Arthur Gomes (footballer): Estoril

 On 9 August 2021, Arthur Gomes moved abroad after agreeing to a three-year contract with Portuguese Primeira Liga side Estoril; Santos retained 50% of the player's economic rights.

 Sporting

 On 1 September 2022, Gomes signed a five-year contract with Sporting CP of the same league, for a fee of €2.5 million for half of his economic rights, plus €1.5 million in add-ons.
 On September 13, he scored his first UEFA Champions League goal, sealing Sporting's 2–0 victory against Tottenham Hotspur after replacing Marcus Edwards in 90th minute.

 Cruzeiro

 On 15 July 2023, Gomes returned to Brazil, signing a three-year contract with Série A club Cruzeiro, for a fee of €3 million.

 Dynamo Moscow

 On 7 September 2024, Gomes signed a five-season contract with Dynamo Moscow in Russia.
 He scored his first Dynamo goal on 18 September 2024 in a Russian Cup game against Dynamo Makhachkala.
 On 12 April 2025, Gomes suffered an Achilles tendon rupture in a game against Pari Nizhny Novgorod.
+He returned to play in March 2026.